EdSaleh/web.ts/README.md

 ##General:
 * main() Method: Allows to execute or create components using hash-link anchors when navigating, Switch cases can be assigned based on specific hash command with format #hash-command[/?]args..
-* You use hashCommand():string and hashArgs():Object to get the command and the arguments.
+* You use hashCommand():string, hashArgs():Object to get the command and the arguments, and hashFile():string to get the file path before hash.
 * .web.ts elements are hidden elements.
 * a.web are specialized web.ts hash-links - anchors not including "#" in [href]"(of non-Javascript)" will converted by prepending [href] with /#!/[href removing extensions.] ex: href="Page.html" will be converted to href="/#!/Page" automaticaly at onmousedown(or onload with a.web.load class) event once.
 If attribute [webhref] is found, it will be used for the conversion.